backdrop-contrib/geoip_tokens/README.md

 - Timezone name `[geoip_tokens:timezone]`

-The information is retrieved from external services, the IP addresses get anonymized to comply with GPDR.
+The information is retrieved from external services, the IP addresses get anonymized to comply with GDPR.

 To make use of this module, your Backdrop site must be able to do external requests - which is usually the case.